-Spend the night: Overnight visitors can look for cabin rentals and lodging in towns such as nearby Rhododendron, Government Camp or Hood River.
-Options less than 20 miles from many of the most popular sno-parks include the glitzy Mt.
+Spend the night: Overnight visitors can look for cabin rentals and lodging in nearby towns like Rhododendron, Government Camp or Hood River.
+Options located less than 20 miles from many of the most popular sno-parks include the glitzy Mt.
 Hood Oregon Resort and the functional Best Western, with in-room hot tubs, in Government Camp.
 Search for more places to stay here.

 Leave no trace: These well-known leave-no-trace principles apply in winter, too.
-In recent years, littering has become a big problem at Sno-Parks.
-Some sledders, for example, just dump their junk sled before they leave.
+In recent years, littering has become a big problem at sno-parks.
+Some sledders, for example, just dump their broken sleds when they leave.
 When the snow melts, that leaves a lot of trash to clean up.
 Do your part and pick up after yourself (and your dog).
 Bonus points for picking up litter you see along the way.

 Dogs must be kept on leashes in any dogsledding areas.
 And Fitzgerald impresses upon visitors to clean up after your animals and to not leave any waste hanging in trees.

-The most popular Sno-Park for cross-country skiing in the Mt.
+The most popular sno-park for cross-country skiing in the Mt.
 Hood area is this winter wonderland, home to more than a dozen miles of mixed-experience trails maintained by the Teacup Lake Nordic Club.
-It’s one of the only Sno-Parks in the area reserved only for cross-country skiers, and it is groomed for both skate and classic styles.
-With a warming hut to ward off numb fingers and toes, as well as great views of the mountain, it’s a quintessential, must-visit Oregon Sno-Park.
-To help maintain the trails, they charge a $10 fee for skiers over the age of 18.
+It’s one of the only sno-parks in the area reserved for cross-country skiers, and it is groomed for both skate and classic styles.
+With a warming hut to ward off numb fingers and toes, as well as great views of the mountain, it’s a quintessential, must-visit Oregon sno-park.
+To help maintain the trails, there is a $10 fee for skiers over the age of 18.

 Closer to Government Camp is the iconic and very popular Trillium Sno-Park, which allows cross-country skiing, snowmobiling and snowshoeing along a scenic, well-marked, 4.5-mile loop that boasts mountain views at the lake.
-Overnight skiers should look for potential rentals near the lake, Fitzgerald says, which are accessible by ski or snowshoe and open up a world of moonlit adventure.
+Overnight skiers can look for lodging near the lake, Fitzgerald says, opening up the potential for moonlit ski or snowshoe adventures.